Sultana Slice – A Back to School Lunch Box Idea Kids Love!

-Russian slice is a deliciously sweet, golden syrup slice which is dotted with plump sultanas.
-The slice is super quick to make and perfect for back to school lunch boxes.
+This sultana slice is also known as Russian slice is a deliciously sweet, golden syrup slice which is dotted with plump sultanas.
+It’s super quick to make and perfect for back to school lunch boxes.

 Is everyone ready to start the new school year?
 I have 5 children and 2 are returning to school.
 Thankfully the three bigger kids have finished school.
 This year Lachlan is starting high school and Anais will be in year six.
 At this time of year, I reevaluate my lunch box ideas in the hope of being better organised.